Skip to content

 Nasser Lake was formed due to water accumulation in front of the High Dam.
 The reason for naming the lake as such goes back to Egyptian President Gamal Abdel Nasser, who established the Aswan High Dam project.

-The lake is divided into two sections, part of it is in the south of Egypt in the Upper region, and the other part is in the north of Sudan.
+The lake is divided into two sections: one in the Upper region of south Egypt and the other in the north of Sudan.
 It is considered one of the largest artificial lakes in the world.
-Its length is about 479 kilometres, its width of about 16 kilometres, and its depth of 83 feet.
+Its length is about 479 kilometres, its width is about 16 kilometres, and its depth is 83 feet.
 The total area surrounding it is approximately 5,250 square kilometres.
 The storage capacity of water inside the lake is about 132 cubic kilometres.

 The lake’s formation resulted in the transfer of 18 Egyptian archaeological sites and the Abu Simbel temple.
 As for Sudan, the river port and Wadi Halfa were moved.
-In addition to moving the city to an elevated area and the displacement of several Nuba residents due to drowning in the lake.
+In addition, the city was moved to an elevated area, and several Nuba residents were displaced due to drowning in the lake.

-The lake is characterised by its environmental conditions suitable for breeding many types of fish and crocodiles, which encouraged hunting in the area.
+The lake is characterised by its environmental conditions, which make it suitable for breeding many types of fish and crocodiles and encourage hunting in the area.

 Advantages of Building the High Dam